jhughes266/PortfolioSummary/README.md

 Across these projects, I’ve built a hands-on understanding of:

 - Forward and backward propagation in a variety of neural networks
-- Training logic including dropout, batch normalization, and regularization
+- Training logic including dropout and regularization
 - Optimizer design and comparative benchmarking
 - Temporal models (RNN/LSTM) and attention mechanisms
 - Object tracking, calibration, and pose estimation